Enter the giveaway and win a paperback copy. Click HERE

 The walls exuded a deep cold that did nothing to counter the icy fingers of grief.
 Although I was not mired deeply within the grip of mourning for Greer I could understand the need to have someone make you feel better.
 And this cold, underground mausoleum certainly did nothing to help a me feel better.
 If anything it made me feel a little too closer to death than I old have liked.
 I moved toward Grams, happy to feel the warmth of her arm as she drew me closer.

 In that moment I missed Mom so badly that I felt the stab of longing deep in my gut.
 It hurt and hot tears filmed my eyes.
 I blinked them away and just in time as Iain and my father joined Grams and me.
 The rest of the townspeople who’d accompanied us to the burial grounds moved to position themselves behind us.
-Etina walked silently to the head of the coffin, a sensor swinging from her hand, her skirts rustling.
+Etina walked silently to the head of the coffin, a censer swinging from her hand, her skirts rustling.
 Ribbons of white smoke streaming from the gleaming brass container, curling and spiraling upward until they dissipated above our heads.